wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ⁶The specificity of the ego’s thinking, then, results in spurious generalisation, generalisation is really not abstract at all.
 ⁷The ego merely responds in certain specific ways to everything the ego perceives as related.

-#### simplified
+::: details Simplified

 The ego perceives everything as separate.
 The ego uses communication to establish separation.
 The ego disrupt’s communication when the ego feels threatened.
 The ego is threatened in specific situations.

 ## T-4.VII.3

 <p class=fip id=p3>
-3. In contrast, spirit reacts in the same way to everything it knows is true, and does not respond at all to anything else.
+3. In contrast, spirit reäcts in the same way to everything it knows is true, and does not respond at all to anything else.
 ²Nor does it make any attempt to establish what is true.
 ³It knows that what is true is everything that God created.
 ⁴It is in complete and direct communication with every aspect of creation, because it is in complete and direct communication with its Creator.